vesuxyz/docs/blog/2025-03-11-bitcoin-lending-starknet/index.md

 ![Welcome BTCfi to Vesu](unlock-bitcoin-on-vesu.png)

-Bitcoin is the most secure and decentralized asset, yet most BTC sits idle or locked in centralized platforms. **Starknet changes that** by introducing **scalable, trustless, and programmable Bitcoin finance**—secured by STARK proofs.
+Bitcoin is the most secure and decentralized asset, yet most BTC sits idle or locked in centralized platforms. **Starknet changes that** by introducing **scalable, trustless, and programmable Bitcoin finance—secured by STARK proofs.**

 It’s time for Bitcoin to go beyond HODLing. **Welcome to BTCfi.**

 ## What Vesu Has to Offer

-Bitcoin’s liquidity is **trapped**—held on exchanges, locked in custodial solutions, or simply **collecting digital dust**.
+Bitcoin’s liquidity is trapped—held on exchanges, locked in custodial solutions, or simply collecting digital dust.
 The problem?
 No native DeFi, high fees, and security risks.

 With Starknet scaling Bitcoin, **Vesu enables Bitcoiners to:**